Inndy/vue-clipboard2/README.md

 # vue-clipboard2

-An simple vuejs 2 binding for clipboard.js
+A simple vuejs 2 binding for clipboard.js

 ## Install